livepeer/coersion/README.md

 ...then navigate to http://localhost:8080

-This, right now, is only a demonstration of the demonstration itself.
-As such, it currently only has the ability to extract a still image and scale it.

-To try out this feature, use the `scale` endpoint and provide three arguments:
+To try out the feature, use the `match2` of `match3` endpoints and provide the arguments:

+s0 - a link to a video source
+s1 - a link to a video source
-s - a link to a video source
+s2 - a link to a video source
-w - a desired width dimension for resizing h - a desired height dimension for resizing
+w - a desired width dimension for resizing h - a desired height dimension for resizing o - an optional offset from the start of the video in seconds v - an allowed variance value for use in matching.
+The smaller the value, the more strict the pixels much match.

-This repository will be updated as the POC progresses...
+I recommend to use samples such as those listed at https://file-examples.com/index.php/sample-video-files/sample-mp4-files/

+Choose a resolution such as 360x240.

+Use a different rendition for each source, and start with a variance of 1.
+You'll notice that they don't match up perfectly.
+Increase the variance to 2.
+Then 5.
+Then 10...